 - 1 stick of cinnamon optional

 - 1 tablespoon golden granulated sugar for cooking.
 Then more sugar to taste at the end of pressure cooking for me this can be between 1 tablespoon + 1 teaspoon and 2 full tablespoons.
 Add to taste.
-It highly depends on the cranberries, sometimes it’s more like 2 tablespoon
+It highly depends on the cranberries, sometimes it’s more like 2 tbsp

 - Place cranberries in a bowl, add all other ingredients.
 No need to stir.